aiman1717a/thaana-tinymce-field/README.md

 # thaana-tinymce-field
-This Nova Package allow you to use TinyMce Rich Editor with varios Customization which can thaana translation support.
+This Nova Package allow you to use TinyMce Rich Editor with varios Customization which supports thaana.

 ## Installation
 ```